fbpx

 “The staff said it happened more times than you’d know, and that’s why I wanted to volunteer.”

-Ken met many people during his time visiting Jean, and one such person was IMPACT Community Services’ Community Visitors Scheme (CVS) Coordinator Heather Hinsbey.
+Ken met many people during his time visiting Jean, and one such person was IMPACT Community Services’ AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) (ACVVS) Coordinator Heather Hinsbey.

 He said Heather was visiting other residents there and they would talk about various subjects related to the aged in the Bundaberg region.